-If your daughter is going to be absent from school because of illness, parents are asked to send an explanatory email to office@maynard.co.uk before 8.30am.
+If your daughter is going to be absent from school because of illness, parents are asked to send an explanatory email to office@maynard.co.uk before 8.30am, detailing symptoms.
 The explanatory note is required for us to fulfil our legal obligation to account for and record any absences.
 If we have had no notification of absence, the Office will telephone parents to check why your daughter is not in school.
 If your daughter is unwell, please do not send her to school.
+Also, please remember that if your daughter has suffered from vomiting or diarrhoea she should not return to school until she has been free of symptoms for 48 hours.